JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 Unfortunately, the customer got back to us, reporting that now a *different* store was missing.
 Indeed, we could verify that the problem persisted and each time, a different **random** store was missing.
-We also checked whether any changes had been done to the system recently, but besides the node reboots, nothing had been changed for weeks, in particular, we had been running exactly the same software versions.
+We also checked whether any changes had been done to the system recently, but besides the node reboots, nothing had been changed for weeks.
+In particular, we had been running exactly the same software versions.

 At this point in time, it became clear to us that we had to dig deeper into this.
 We began manually retracing each of the steps done during the data shuffling.
-The first step is reading in the data from the input dataset into a Dask distributed dataframe.
+The first step is reading the data from the input dataset into a Dask distributed dataframe.
 A distributed dataframe can be seen as a large dataframe that is divided into several partitions that potentially live on different Distributed workers.
 We could verify that after this step, all of the stores were still contained in the data, so reading was not the problem.
 However, we made an interesting observation at this point.
-After reading in the data, we have one partition for each customer store, 221 in our case.
-And the store that was missing in the end was contained in the 221st partition of the distributed dataframe.
+After reading the data, we have one partition for each customer store, 221 in our case.
+And the store that was missing in the end was contained in the 221st partition of the distributed dataframe!
 So for some reason, the last partition seemed to be lost later on.
 And we were quite eager to find out how this happened.